Favmir/BulkTextReplace/README.md

 # Bulk Text Replacer
 #### Python script that find & replace for all `.txt` files in a folder using multiple regular expressions.

 I made this for my translation work.
-Very useful when you're changing million lines of dialog for games like Baldurs Gate 3, or for fictions like HPMOR.
+Very useful when you're changing a million lines of dialog for games like Baldurs Gate 3, or for fictions like HPMOR.

 The `BulkReplacer.py` script needs a csv file named `BulkReplacer_List.csv`.
 It needs to be formatted in `utf-8-sig` and use comma(,) as delimiter — basically, the standard dialect Microsoft Excel uses.
 The program will generate a csv file for you if there isn't one.